asengupta/avishek.net/_posts/2023-01-22-every-developer-is-an-economist.md

   - The above goes some way towards assigning utility to architectural decisions.
 These are at the level of Cross-Functional Requirements, and DORA metrics, but do not point the way towards calculating financial implications.
 - Net Present Value and Discounted Cash Flows

+## Simplifying Assumptions

+- The conversion of time to money is simply treated as the Cost to Company for a single individual working.
+This is a lower bound, since there will usually be multiple people on a work item, and there may be other ancilliary costs.

 ## 1. Articulating Value: Communicate Uncertainty in Estimation Models

 $$